A Construction of Type-II ZCCS for the MC-CDMA System with Low PMEPR: Preliminaries

-\end{lem} PMEPR of orthogonal frequency-division multiplexing (OFDM) system is calculated by considering the row of a CS or ZCS, and PMEPR of MC-CDMA system is calculated by the column of a CS or ZCS.
-The maximum over the obtained PMEPR of row or column sequence is known as row or column sequence PMEPR upper bound of a code, respectively.
+\end{lem} PMEPR of the OFDM signal is calculated by considering the row of a CS or ZCS, and PMEPR of the MC-CDMA signal is calculated by the column of a CS or ZCS.
+The maximum over the obtained PMEPR of the row or column sequence is known as the row or column sequence PMEPR upper bound of a code, respectively.